 Start the engine to circulate the power steering fluid.
 Stop the engine and refill the reservoir.

 Start the engine and turn the steering wheel from left to right.
+Check the steering hoses for any leaks.

 Turn off the engine and check the power steering fluid level.
 Add fluid if necessary.